Communio-Templorum/bylaws/Subordinate-Organizations.md

 shareholders.
 All shareholders must be non-profit organizations recognized as tax-exempt by the IRS.

-Owned properties are primarily geared to providing home and shelter for homeless persons and families living in poverty.
+Owned properties are primarily geared to
+1. providing home and shelter for homeless persons and families living in poverty,
+2. to be run as hotels, inns, lodges, and other short-term accommodations to travelers.

 ### Outstanding Shares
 * x shares to Communio Templorum Romanorum